MariaFernandaOrtega/Circular-linked-queue/README.md

 # CircularLinkedList

-Implement a queue as a Circular Linked List.
-Your CircularQueue should use an inner class ```Node```.
+This repository contains a Circular Linked List.
-Your queue should keep track of its size.
-Your queue should implement the following methods:
+The queue implements the following methods:

 ```first(self)```
 returns the element that is currently at the head of the queue.
 Raises an exception if the queue is empty.